 This course is suitable for online or classroom delivery, we can also tailor the training to focus specifically on note taking during online meetings and the challenges the online environment can bring.

-As with all our courses, we will work with you to create the perfect course to fit your organisational needs but below you will find suggestions for six one-hour modules, you can select the modules which are most applicable to build your own course…
+As with all our courses, we will work with you to create the perfect course to fit your needs but below you will find suggestions for six one-hour modules.

 Get in touch! 👋

 - The note taker’s role in both informal and formal meetings.